 Keep In Mind

-Monitor your accounts regularly in Online Banking and check over your transaction history to verify that all of the purchases were made by you.
-Remember that your debit card is protected by Mastercard®’s Zero Liability Protection1, meaning you’re not responsible for any fraudulent activity made on your card.
-Rest assured that we have a robust fraud monitoring system in place.
+Monitor your accounts regularly with Online, Mobile, or Text Banking and check over your transaction history to verify that all of the purchases were made by you.
+Remember that your debit card is protected under the Mastercard® Zero Liability Protection1, meaning you’re not responsible for any fraudulent activity made on your card under certain terms.3 Rest assured that we have a robust fraud monitoring system in place.
 However, if you suspect fraud on your account, make sure to give us a call at 888.267.7200 or visit us at a branch so we can help you.

 Thank you for your vigilance and for keeping an eye out for suspicious activity.
-We appreciate your help in preventing more fraudulent activity.
+We appreciate your help in preventing further fraudulent activity.